-An ovarian dermoid cyst is a benign cyst that develops on the ovaries.
+An ovarian dermoid cyst is a benign or noncancerous cyst that develops on the ovaries.
 It is a fluid-filled sac that contains tissues such as teeth, skin, hair, and fat.
 People may also refer to them as mature cystic teratomas.

 This article explains what an ovarian dermoid cyst is, as well as the symptoms a person may experience, how these cysts develop, and how doctors treat them.

 An ovarian dermoid cyst is a germ cell tumor that develops on the ovaries.
 Although they are benign, they can become cancerous in

 A 2017 article states that ovarian dermoid cysts mostly consist of sebaceous material that is liquid at body temperature and semisolid at room temperature.
 They also contain solid matter, including:

 Ovarian dermoid cysts are typically slow growing.
 The article’s authors note that they have a growth rate of 1.8 millimeters (mm) per year in those who have not experienced menopause.